Roborock S6 Pure vs S5 Max vs S6 MaxV

 When it comes to the dust bin size, the S6 Pure has a slightly smaller dust bin and a larger water tank as it is a model that is more inclined to mopping.

-While the S6 has a 480Ml dustbin and a 140Ml water tank, the S6 Pure boasts a 460Ml bin and a 180Ml water tank.
+The S6 Pure also boasts a 460Ml bin and a 180Ml water tank.

 The S6 MaxV is the latest addition to the Roborock S6 Series and boasts the latest innovation from the Chinese brand.

 One of the best additions to this model is suction power.
-It delivers a whopping 2500Pa making it the most powerful robot vacuum we have tested so far.
+Roborock S5 Max vs S6 MaxV comparison, as well as the battle with all other review models, prove we face the most powerful robot vacuum we have tested so far.
+It delivers a whopping 2500Pa, which is the top suction available in the brand.

 It’s far more powerful than the Roomba S9+, which delivers 2200Pa.
 The dustbin has a 460Ml capacity while the water tank is 297Ml.